Chris Smith II

-Christopher Paul Smith II (born May 1, 2000) is an American football strong safety.
-He was a two-time CFP national champion with Georgia, winning in 2021 and 2022.
+Christopher Paul Smith II (born May 1, 2000) is an American professional football safety for the Los Angeles Rams of the National Football League (NFL).
+He played college football for the Georgia Bulldogs, earning unanimous All-American honors in 2022 and winning two CFP national championships.

-High school career
+Early life

 Smith attended Hapeville Charter Career Academy in Union City, Georgia.
 As a senior, Smith recorded five interceptions and seven pass break-ups with 54 tackles.
 As a three-star recruit, Smith chose to play college football at the University of Georgia, following teammate William Poole.

 College career

 Smith played sparingly in his first two seasons at Georgia.
 Smith would play in all ten games in 2020, and he would increase his production after starter Richard LeCounte got into a motorcycle accident in 2020.
 In 2021, Smith would become the full time starter.
-In week one against Clemson, Smith intercepted Clemson quarterback DJ Uiagalelei, and returned it 74 yards for the only touchdown of the game, which resulted in a 10-3 Georgia victory.
+In week one against Clemson, Smith intercepted Clemson quarterback DJ Uiagalelei, and returned it 74 yards for the only touchdown of the game, which resulted in a 10–3 Georgia victory.
 Over the course of the season, Smith played in 12 games amassing 34 tackles, and recording three interceptions.
 In the 2022 College Football Playoff National Championship Game, Smith would tally one interception and a career high seven tackles in Georgia's win.
 Shortly after the game, Smith announced he would return to Georgia using the extra year of eligibility given by the NCAA because of the shortened 2020 season due to the COVID-19 pandemic.
+In his final season at Georgia, Smith recorded 50 tackles and three interceptions, while being named a unanimous All-American alongside former teammate Jalen Carter.
+During the 2022 SEC Championship Game, after Nazir Stackhouse blocked a 33-yard field goal attempt, Smith returned the blocked kick 95-yards for a touchdown.
+Georgia would go on to win the game 50–30, before winning their second National Championship in consecutive years, by a score of 65–7.
+At the season's end, Smith announced that he would enter the 2023 NFL draft.

+Professional career

+Las Vegas Raiders

+Smith was selected by the Las Vegas Raiders in the fifth round with the 170th overall pick in the 2023 NFL Draft.

+On November 18, 2025, Smith was waived by the Raiders.

+Los Angeles Rams

+On November 19, 2025, Smith was claimed off waivers by the Los Angeles Rams.